 Starlink launched in Kenya in July 2023 with hardware priced at KES 89,000, about US$689 — a rich-expat product by any measure.
 It has cut the cost of joining ever since.

-Kenya was among Starlink’s first East African markets, and the company has treated it as a template for the region: cut hardware prices, add rentals, then add cheap capped plans.
+Kenya was among Starlink’s first East African markets.
+The company has treated it as a template for the region: cut hardware prices, add rentals, then add cheap capped plans.
 Demand followed each cut.

 The numbers behind the squeeze

-Communications Authority data show Starlink had 24,999 subscribers at the end of March 2026, more than triple the 8,063 reported nine months earlier, TechCabal reported.
+Communications Authority data show Starlink had 24,999 subscribers at the end of March 2026.
+That is more than double the 8,063 reported nine months earlier, TechCabal reported.
 That makes it one of the fastest-growing licensed internet providers in the country.

 It remains a small player in absolute terms, at under 1 percent of Kenya’s fixed-internet market.
 The waiting lists suggest demand in the biggest population centres has simply overtaken the capacity allocated to the country.